Coronavirus disease is spreading worldwide

-In the United States, the online travel platforms and related sectors experienced traffic lowering.
+In the United States, online travel platforms and related sectors experienced traffic lowering.
 In the first half of March, the grocery delivery has risen, whereas food delivery has trended down since January.
 Traffic from the web conferencing services has drastically gone up.
 The reason is that thousands of people shifted to remote work for a period of self-isolation.

-In Israel, the coronavirus crisis affected such spheres as travel, retail, e-commerce, and car rental service.
+In Israel, the coronavirus crisis-affected such spheres as travel, retail, e-commerce, and car rental service.
 The traffic from the websites of related industries decreased amidst the unstable environment.
 Food delivery platforms are trending in mixed progress.

 Ad Spend Analysis

 Ad spend change is varying depending on the advertiser category.
 We see a positive trend in such sectors as news, beauty, and healthcare.
-Traffic on the news websites has doubled in the second half of March, while the travel sites experienced about 50% reduction of ad spend.
+Traffic on the news websites has doubled in the second half of March, while the travel sites experienced about 50% reduction in ad spend.
 Such categories as sports and entertainment saw an ad spend drop from the first half of March.

 What Should Marketers Do During Coronavirus Crisis

-Nielsen, a global measurement and data analytics company, predicts a 60% growth in content that people watch.
-All this because during a global pandemic or any other crisis situations, people are using more media content to stay informed and for amusement.
+Nielsen, a global measurement and data analytics company, predicts a 60% growth in content people watch.
+All this because during a global pandemic or any other crisis situation, people are using more media content to stay informed and for amusement.
 Thus ad ecosystem should frequently react to the high media consumption.

 The circumstances are pushing marketers to think out of the box to save their businesses.
 Use crisis time to improve your brand in the market.
 Make sure your business is in line with the current situation and adapt it to the new realities.
 Improve your website content giving customers up-to-date information and relevant products that they might be searching for.
 Your buyers need to know you have a good dose of reality.
 Stay in touch with your customers and be aware of their concerns.